-E.ON have tried to downplay the price hike claiming that they believe the changes will make it simpler and more accessible for customers to understand their tariffs and compare them with other suppliers in the market, the majority of whom do not offer discounts.
+E.ON has tried to downplay the price hike claiming that they believe the changes will make it simpler and more accessible for customers to understand their tariffs and compare them with other suppliers in the market, the majority of whom do not offer discounts.
 A spokesperson for E.ON stated that:

 "The impact on our customers' bills will vary depending on payment method, bill choice and fuel selection.
 While some customers will pay no more as a result of this change, the average impact on standard variable tariff bills will be around £22 a year."

 However, this will do little to reassure E.ON’s customers, who are already paying some of the highest prices on the market.

 Who will be affected?

 The customers who are most affected by the increase in electricity and bills are those who are on a standard variable tariff (SVT), with dual fuel who are paying by cash or cheque.
 You can find out if you are on one of these tariffs by looking at your bill or contacting your supplier directly.

 Standard variable tariffs track the price of energy on the wholesale market, and so your bill changes every month.
 Customers are usually on these standard variable tariffs because they have never switched supplier.
 Also, many customers end up on these tariffs by default when their fixed tariff contract ends.
 Customers should be very wary of ending up on these contracts as they are very expensive.

 Customers who are in this situation will see their bills rise by about £30, which can be broken down as follows: